FusionAuth/fusionauth-example-machine-to-machine/README.md

 The `update-plan` directory contains a script that can update the plan for a given entity.

-The `create-entity` directory contains a FusionAuth SDK script to create entities instead of using Kickstart.
+The `create-entity` directory contains a FusionAuth SDK script to create entities instead of using Kickstart (or in addition to).
 It can safely be ignored.

 ## Project Dependencies